symbat-bekzhigit/ParkingLot-Payment-System/README.md

 ***

 P.S.
-This system was created in collaboration with one of my groupmates.
+This system was created in collaboration with one of my friends.
 I was responsible for the creation of the database and logical organization of its entities, attributes, and constraints.
 I have also maintained all the technical part of our project related to creating tables, inserting values for them, writing the altering/deleting, query codes, as well as providing explanatory comments for them.